qaalabs/DE5M4/docs/day4/product-planning.md

 ### Task

-Working individually, create a complete planning document for a new data engineering product, applying all concepts from the module.
+Working individually, create a complete planning document for a new data engineering product, applying all concepts you have learnt so far.

 ### Deliverables